Discover a range of hidden gems from family run B &B's to relaxing hotels.

-For information about the Isle of Mull click here
+For information about the Isle of Mull For information about Tobermory.

 For the Gaels, Iona is I Chaluim Chille – the isle of Colm Cille, an Irish priest and prince who was to become revered as Saint Columba.
 A tiny island, of typically Hebridean beauty, it holds a unique place in the story of Scotland and kindles the imagination of thousands who journey there each year.
 Yet it is also where people have lived, worked and worshipped over many centuries.
 To and from its shores have come monks and pilgrims, clan chiefs and kings, artists and craftsmen, farmers and fishermen.